NeXt-Warning-System/project/updates/Warningtemplate.md

 Prepared by: XWS Alpha Team

-## What we’ve been up to​ this week​
+## What we’ve been up to this week

-* Recruiting and Setting up User Research Session with Duty Officer and Citizens
+* Recruiting and Setting up User Research Session with Duty Officers and Citizens
+* Finalised User Research interview questions
-* Deploying Our first iteration on to GOV UK Platform as a Service
+* Deploying our first iteration on to GOV.UK Platform as a Service (PaaS)
-* Creation of a Development Builid Pipeline
+* Creation of a Development Build Pipeline
 * Reviewing and prioritizing User stories and needs
 * Engagement with Commercial Team regarding Framework and how to show value for money
 * Dialogue with AWS Webops and inititial architecture view
+* Engagement session with AFCRM managers
+* Working on roadmap and work packages for XWS to feed into wider Digital Services roadmap

-## What we’re planning for ​next week
+## What we’re planning for next week

 * Conducting 5 User Research Session with internal Duty Officers
 * Ongoing investigation of the development and build pipeline